HeddyM/SQL-Project-1/starting_with_questions.md

 Answer:

 Country Results
 The top products categories by country (ie. most units sold from that category) were:

-Each of these countries had only one catagories with 5 or more units sold
+Each of these countries had only one catagory with 5 or more units sold

 Canada - Home/Apparel/Headgear
 Egypt - Home/Shop by Brand/Android